-During winter, water in your skin will be easily lost causing cracked and flakey skin as well as complicated infections, especially in elderly, children, and patients with skin diseases such as skin dermatitis and psoriasis.
+During winter, water in your skin will be easily lost causing cracked and flakey skin as well as complicated infections, especially in the elderly, children, and patients with skin diseases such as skin dermatitis and psoriasis.

-Patients with underlying diseases such as liver and kidney diseases, taking medicines such as diuretic or lipid-lowering drugs, or some inappropriate behaviors such as taking warm shower, using too strong soap, scrubbing, or skin exfoliating can cause dry skin.
+Patients with underlying diseases such as liver and kidney diseases, taking medicines such as diuretic or lipid-lowering drugs, or some inappropriate behaviors such as taking a warm shower, using too strong soap, scrubbing, or skin exfoliating can cause dry skin.

 Doctor should prescribe topical or oral medicines.
-However, patients must not scratch those areas due to irritation or complicated infection.
+However, patients must not scratch those areas due to irritation or a complicated infection.